Portal (series): Gameplay

-Two examples of "flinging" using portals within Portal.
-On the left, the player has placed portals on the floor of the pit and the wall above; by jumping into the blue one in the pit, they will exit the orange one with the same speed, clearing the pit and landing on the other side.
-On the right, the player has initially placed the blue portal in the pit and the orange on the wall; after jumping into the blue and exiting the orange (red path), they use the portal gun to place the second blue one on the ledge, gaining more momentum before falling into it and exiting the orange portal with more velocity (green track) as to land on the higher platform.

-The player controls the main character (Chell in both single player campaigns, or Atlas and P-Body in the cooperative campaign) from a first-person view, running, jumping, and interacting with switches or other devices.
+The player controls the main character (Chell in both single player campaigns, or Atlas and P-Body in the Portal 2 co-op campaign) from a first-person view, running, jumping, and interacting with switches or other devices.
 The player-characters are able to withstand large drops, but can be killed by falling in the toxic water of the facility, crushed to death, passing through laser grids, or fired on repeatedly by turrets.

 Both games are generally divided into a series of test chambers; other sections of the game are more exploratory areas that connect these chambers.
 Each chamber has an exit door that must be reached, often requiring that certain conditions have been met such as having weighed down a large button with a "Weighted Cube", effectively a crate.
 These puzzles require the use of the Aperture Science Handheld Portal Device, the portal gun.
-The gun can shoot two portals, colored differently for identification, on any flat surface that is painted with a specific paint containing moon dust.
+The gun can be upgraded shoot two portals, colored differently for identification, on any flat surface that is painted with a specific paint containing moon dust.
 Once both portal ends are placed, the player can walk the character between them, or carry objects with the portal gun through them.
 Portal ends can be re positioned as often as necessary, but certain actions, such as walking through "emancipation grills" or moving a surface with a portal will cause the portals to dissipate.